The True Cost of Owning a Dog in the UK: 2026 Breakdown

 Veterinary Care

-Neutering or spaying, if not already done, typically costs between 150 and 350 pounds depending on the sex and size of your dog.
-Most vets recommend neutering between six months and two years of age, depending on the breed.
+Neutering costs 150 to 350 pounds depending on sex and size.
+Most vets recommend doing it between six months and two years old.

 Pet Insurance